tauthethirtythird/io_qp2_rule_kor/readme.md

     1. You can observe the graph in this [Desmos document](https://www.desmos.com/calculator/yfzabziltb)
     1. The X axis is the column numbers (left side column 0 is the easiest to dig, right side column 9 is the hardest to dig), the Y axis is the weight, use the slider at the left side to tune the favor value
 1. Decide a column as the garbage hole position via the weight calculation of the previous step

+## Garbage gathering

+There is a `garbage gathering` toggle, enabled when `garbage messiness` <=15% and within the first 5 floors

+When enabled, garbage hole positions will never be on the two leftmost or rightmost columns, which means it's always on columns 3~8

 ## Garbage waiting time